danschultz/reactive_web_dart/README.md

 button.onClick.forEach((_) => controller.increaseCount());
 ```

+Take a look at the app's [`ApplicationController`](https://github.com/danschultz/reactive_web_polymer/blob/master/lib/src/models/application.dart) to see how this works in practice.

+### Views

-The view is responsible for listening to the controller's `model` stream and updating itself.
-Template bindings in Polymer.dart let you bind directly to a stream.
+Views are implemented as custom Polymer components and are responsible for listening to the controller's `model` stream and updating itself.
+This process is made easier by Polymer.dart's ability to bind directly to a stream in a template.

+**Example:** Binding to the stream `model` from a template.

 ```html
 <polymer-element name="main-app">